joseneto/fusionwebapp/README.md

 $ mvn db-migration:migrate
 ```

-You can get more information about the carbon five migration here: https://code.google.com/p/c5-db-migration/wiki/MavenPlugin
+You can get more information about the CarbonFive migration here: https://code.google.com/p/c5-db-migration/wiki/MavenPlugin